PhotoVision/PhotoVision.github.io/_pv-markup/common-questions.md

 You’ll receive an email once we receive your shipment.
 This email will include your order number, the job's total cost and an invoice for your records.
 We will then process + scan your order.

 ## How do I receive my scans?
-Once your scans are complete, we will send you an email with a link to view and download your scans via [Box](http://box.com){: target="_blank"}, a simple online file sharing system that keeps all your orders organized in your own folder free of charge.
+Once your scans are complete, we will send you an email with a link to view and download your scans via [Box](http://box.com){: target="_blank"}, a simple online file sharing system that keeps all your orders organized by session name in your own folder, free of charge.

 ## How soon will I receive my scans?
 You can find our current film service time + print service time [here]({{ site.baseurl}}/service-times).
 We also offer [rush processing]({{ site.baseurl}}/rush-policy).